tilln/jmeter-wssecurity/README.md

 ### Post-Processor

 The SOAP Message Decrypter takes a sampler's response data as input, expecting a SOAP message with WS-Security header, and decrypts the payload based on the content of a given keystore.
-This requires the Private Key Password of the encryption certificate.
+This requires the private key password of the encryption certificate.

+Until plugin version 1.6 this password is expected in the field "Private Key Password".
+As of version 1.7 it needs to be provided in the table *Credentials for WSS Processing*, along with the alias of the keystore entry.

-Note: Due to the way the underlying wss4j library is implemented, any other, not encryption related, security tokens in the response message will also be processed, for example signature tokens.
+Note: Due to the way the underlying wss4j library is implemented, any other, not encryption related security tokens in the response message will also be processed, for example signature tokens.
 Any such processing will fail if key information is not present.
 For example, should the response message include a symmetric signature token, the SOAP Message Decrypter needs the secret key that was used to generate the token.

-The key(s) may be provided in the configured keystore, and the secret key password(s) can be listed in the table *Credentials for processing of WSS Header Tokens*.
+The key(s) may be provided in the configured keystore, and the secret key password(s) can be listed in the table *Credentials for WSS Processing*.
 Likewise, if a response were to contain a Username Token, the password(s) for the expected username(s) can be listed in that table, so that the Post-Processor is able to validate the token.